tencesoft/angular-suneditor/README.md

 ## View Component

 In addition to the editor, there is also a view component `ngx-sunview` to display the content.
-This component containts the stylings of `suneditor-contents.css` and can bypass angular's `DomSanitizer` using a `SafeHtmlPipe`.
+This component can bypass angular's `DomSanitizer` using a `SafeHtmlPipe`.

 The component has two `@Input` properties.